TSP Catch-Up Contributions

 When is the catch-up election effective?

-For Army and Air Force reserve component members, and certain Navy reserve component members (if your LES does not have a block for allotments): Your election will be effective when your pay account is updated following submission through myPay or submission of the form to your finance office.
+For Army and Air Force reserve component members, and certain Navy reserve component members (those reservists paid on the reserve component system; if you are unsure of which system you are paid on, please see your finance office): Your election will be effective when your pay account is updated following submission through myPay or submission of the form to your finance office.

-For Army, Navy and Air Force active component members, and certain Navy reserve component members (those reservists with an ‘allotment’ block on their LES): TSP catch-up elections will be effective the calendar month after the month of submission.
+For Army, Navy and Air Force active component members, and certain Navy reserve component members (those reservists paid on the active component system; if you are unsure of which system you are paid on, please see your finance office): TSP catch-up elections will be effective the calendar month after the month of submission.

 If you need a Form TSP-U-1-C, get it here.